Skip to main content

 Overview

-If you prefer another provider, SolidX exposes clean abstractions so you can implement your own provider without coupling business logic to a specific vendor.
+If you prefer a different provider, SolidX exposes clean abstractions so you can implement your own without coupling business logic to a specific vendor.

 note